 Last week, Claire’s, an international retailer of teen accessories and cosmetics, recalled nine makeup kits (including eye shadow and blush) after a lab found traces of asbestos in the products.
-(Here is the complete list of recalled products.)

 The discovery was made by Kristi Warner, a mom from Rhode Island.
 Curious about what was in her six year-old daughter’s glitter makeup, Warner sent samples of her daughter’s Claire’s makeup to an independent lab in North Carolina for testing.
 Test results revealed traces of a toxic mineral, tremolite asbestos, contaminating the talcum powder used as an ingredient in these products.
 After receiving the alarming test results, Warner tested 17 more Claire’s products from nine different states; most of the samples tested positive for asbestos.